NeutrinoCodes/Neutrino/Docs/neutrino_doc.md

 What about the number of element *N*?
 How big can it be?

-It depends on the available GPU.
+It depends on the available NU_GPU.
 There are big and small OpenCL-compatible GPUs.
-In case a given GPU is too small to comply with a big *N*, OpenCL has got methods to split the computation in sequential time slots: it first fills all available compute units and performs a first computation, later it continues with the remaining part of the dataset.
+In case a given NU_GPU is too small to comply with a big *N*, OpenCL has got methods to split the computation in sequential time slots: it first fills all available compute units and performs a first computation, later it continues with the remaining part of the dataset.
 This generates a considerable *memory swapping*